 - Simon Mall, which sells $1,000 Visa Gift Cards

 There are also a variety of online options to purchase Visa and Mastercard gift cards:

-You can spend down the balance organically on these gift cards over time, but that would not be manufactured spending.
-Instead, use one of the services below to liquidate the cards.
-As I will describe below, Mastercard Gift Cards tend to be much easier to liquidate online, while Visa Gift Cards often work better in store.
+Once you purchase the cards, use a money order or bill-pay service described below to liquidate the cards.
+As a general rule, Mastercard Gift Cards tend to be much easier to liquidate online, while Visa Gift Cards often work better in store.

 This is one of the oldest tricks in the book.
 Chances are if you’ve been around this game for any amount of time you’ve heard about using money order with the Walmart Money Centers.

 Money orders are essentially prepaid cheques.
 They are often used by those without bank accounts to pay bills.
 Many grocery stores, including Walmart and Meijer, offer the ability to buy money orders with a debit card.
 That means you can use a prepaid card, Mastercard, or Visa gift card.
 Unlike with online liquidation, Visa gift cards tend to work better for purchasing money orders, while Mastercard gift cards can run into problems at places like Walmart.

 Instead of paying a bill, those using money orders to manufacture spend will simply make the money order payable to themselves.
 Then they will deposit them into their bank account.
 The easiest way to do this is to find a bank or credit union that allows mobile-deposit of money orders.
 It’s a good idea not to use your primary bank account to do this there is a risk you could be shut down for repeated deposited.
 This FlyerTalk thread has a list of banks that allow mobile deposit of money orders.